 In today's skills-based labor market, research shows that the targeted skills gained through associate degree programs and certificates can result in excellent job prospects and, in some cases, higher pay than those learned through four-year degrees.
 The Georgetown University Center on Education and the Workforce predicts that by 2018, there will be a shortage of 3 million degree holders in the workforce.
 They also estimate a need for at least 4.7 million new workers with post-secondary certificates.

-Vocational schools offer associate degree and certificate programs ranging in length from a few months to two years.
+Vocational schools offer certificate and associate online degree programs ranging in length from a few months to two years.
 Fields of study at vocational schools can vary from trades such as plumbing, HVAC or construction to technology-focused programs in computer support or computer networking.
 Students can also attend vocational school to study cosmetology, massage therapy or other specialties in the personal care industry.